Redislabs-Solution-Architects/securities_portfolio_data_model/README.md

 ### Visualise the complete app

-To visualise this on browser, run the `server.py` script included in this repo.
+To visualise this on the browser, run the `server.py` script included in this repo.
 When successfully executed, open [http://localhost:5555](http://localhost:5555) and observe the data in action.
 You will see the current price, day low, day high and the intra-day trend.